youssef-rafie212/Order-Management-System/README.md

 # Order Management System Task for Slash.

-- Note: i tried to simplify the implementation like not adding alot of validation or many types or password hashing because i don't know what is the deadline of the task (wasn't provided)
+- Note: i tried to simplify the implementation like not adding alot of validation because i don't know what is the deadline of the task (wasn't provided)

 ## Steps for using and testing the project